pesekt1/SWC3-Web-Server/sql/primaryDataSource/info.md

 - When you are importing your database to the cloud, first you need to export your development database:
     - you can use mysql dump

-- Ofter there are issues with:
+- Often there are issues with:
     - collation
     - user privileges to create triggers, stored routines, views